maciej-123/Altcode_Unicode/README.txt

 -This library will only work on Ardunio (Pro) Micro and Arduino Leonardo boards as it makes us of the "Keyboard.h" library to automatically emulate keystrokes.

-SUMMARY WARNINGS: check numlock, check windows language, download unicode input
+SUMMARY WARNINGS: check windows language, download unicode input

 -The library contains 3 functions:
 	-Altcode
 	-Unicode_Alt_X
 	-Unicode_Alt_Plus (MUST HAVE: unicodeinput.exe) https://www.fileformat.info/tool/unicodeinput/

 -The altcode function take 4 integers and executes an altcode macro.
-For this to work properly, please ensure that NUMLOCK is set to the correct position such that numbers can be inputted via the number keypad.
-Also alt codes may not work on some apps and may cause UNPREDICABLE BEHAVIOUR.
+Alt codes may not work on some apps and may cause UNPREDICABLE BEHAVIOUR.
 For codes of less than 4 digits, insert -1 for blank digit.

 - The Unicode_Alt_X function takes in a string of up to 4 hexadecimal digits (0-9 and a-f) (5 digits may work by not always) and executes a macro to print unicode characters via the Alt-X command.
 This does NOT work in ALL applications, ie chrome.